Railroad Signal Maintainer Injuries

 Unlike workers’ compensation benefits, there is no cap on FELA benefits for injured or ill railroad workers.
 FELA benefits also are more expansive than workers’ compensation benefits.
 Instead of providing only partial wage replacement and medical expenses, FELA benefits offer compensation for pain and suffering and other items, as well.

-However, qualifying for FELA benefits can be substantially more difficult than for workers’ compensation benefits.
+Qualifying for FELA benefits can be substantially more difficult than for workers’ compensation benefits.
 While workers’ compensation is a no-fault system, in that workers are eligible for benefits regardless of fault on the part of the employer, employee, or any other party, FELA benefits are different.
 Injured signal workers must prove that their rail carrier employers were negligent in creating the condition or accident that led to their signal maintainer injuries, illnesses or diseases.

 Seeking Compensation For Damages